ruby/www.ruby-lang.org/en/news/_posts/2021-12-25-ruby-3-1-0-released.md

 Did you mean?  times
 ```

-Currently, only `NameError` is supported.
+Currently, only `NoMethodError` is supported.

 This gem is enabled by default.
 You can disable it by using a command-line option `--disable-error_highlight`.
 See [the repository](https://github.com/ruby/error_highlight) in detail.